British PM Johnson still in hospital with persistent coronavirus symptoms

 Johnson, who had been isolating in Downing Street after testing positive for the virus last month, was taken to hospital on Sunday night because he still had a high temperature and his doctors felt he needed additional tests.
-The prime minister will undergo "precautionary" tests on Monday and will continue to lead the government, Housing Secretary Robert Jenrick said.
+The prime minister is doing well and will undergo routine tests on Monday but will continue to lead the government, Housing Secretary Robert Jenrick said.

-"Obviously today, he's in hospital having the tests but he'll continue to be kept informed as to what's happening and to be in charge of the government," Jenrick said.
-"We all hope and expect he'll be able to get back to Number 10 soon and continue the work that he has been doing."

-"All Americans are praying for him," Trump told a news conference.
-"He's a friend of mine, he's a great gentleman and a great leader, and as you know he went to the hospital today but I'm hopeful and sure that he's going to be fine."
-The pound fell against the dollar and euro, and was trading at $1.2227 on Monday.

-"When a head of state or government is stricken like this, it will cause concern for holders of sterling and sterling assets," said Masafumi Yamamoto, chief currency strategist at Mizuho Securities in Tokyo.
-"PRECAUTIONARY TESTS"
+"He'll stay in hospital as long as he needs to do that, but I've heard that he's doing well and I very much look forward to him being back in Number 10 as soon as possible," Jenrick said.
+"This isn't an emergency admission and so I certainly expect that he'll be back at Number 10 shortly," said, though he gave no time frame.

-Downing Street declined to say what tests Johnson was to have in hospital, but experts said a person of his age with COVID-19 symptoms after 10 days was likely to be assessed for their oxygen levels, lung, liver and heart functions, and undergo an electrocardiogram heart check.
+Johnson's office declined to say what tests he was to have in the hospital, but experts said a person of his age with COVID-19 symptoms after 10 days was likely to be assessed for their oxygen levels, lung, liver and heart functions, and undergo an electrocardiogram heart check.
 "Clearly the prime minister is finding it difficult to shake this thing off," said Jonathan Ball, Professor of Molecular Virology at Nottingham University.

 "What it does show is how difficult it is to predict how this infection will develop, and whilst most people will experience nothing more than an annoying cold, for others this can develop into a serious and sometimes life-threatening disease."
 Medics said that patients with COVID-19 can deteriorate after about 10 days, with some developing pneumonia.